NeilWarren/GenAD/paper.md

 # Summary

-From mathematical optimization to the training of neural networks, the need to efficiently compute derivatives of complex functions of tens or even thousands of variables and operations has become ubiquitous in scientific computing [**reference!**] and scientific machine learning [@JMLR:v18:17-468].
-Given the computational drawbacks of performing symbolic differentiation, which quickly becomes intractable with moderate functional complexity [**reference to computational complexity of symbolic differentiation**] for even the most sophisticated computer algebra systems[**cite some of the systems**], automatic differentiation has emerged as a powerful method to compute derivatives.
+From mathematical optimization to neural network training, the need to efficiently compute derivatives of functions containing tens or even thousands of variables and operations has become ubiquitous in scientific computing [**reference!**] and scientific machine learning [@JMLR:v18:17-468].
+Given the computational drawbacks of performing symbolic differentiation, which quickly becomes intractable under moderate functional complexity [**reference to computational complexity of symbolic differentiation**] for even the most sophisticated computer algebra systems[**cite some of the systems**], automatic differentiation has emerged as a powerful method to compute derivatives.
 The emerging field of differential programming [**references**] provides substantial support for writing differential scientific programs.
 Indeed, modern programming languages, such as the Julia Programming Language [**cite!**], natively support automatic differentiation.
-In the machine learning community, several popular open source libraries include automatic differentiation functionality including Pytorch [@paszke2017automatic], [@pytorch] and Tensorflow [@TFAutodiff].
+Within the machine learning community, several popular open source libraries include automatic differentiation functionality including Pytorch [@paszke2017automatic], [@pytorch] and Tensorflow [@TFAutodiff].
 While powerful and extensible, these libraries are limited in the scope and form of the input that they can accept.
-In particular, users of these libraries use computer source code (often Python) to input the function to be differentiated or write source code to derive the internal representation of the functions.
-For functions derived outside of the Python environment, or from an otherwise inaccessible computational environment, function definition and data input is a largely manual process.
+In particular, users of these libraries leverage computer source code (often Python) to input the function to be differentiated or write source code to derive the internal representation of the functions.
+For functions derived outside of the computational environment, definition and data input is a largely manual process.

 The GenAD library presented in this work utilizes forms of generalized input (e.g., non-specific to the computational environment), such as scientific documents and text strings.
-Accepting more generalized forms of input allows for the efficient automation of automatic differentiation for functions derived in varied computational environments.
-This is particularly useful for large functions of tens or even thousands of variables, for example, as provided by output in text form from documents or as output from libraries written in other languages with incompatible data types.
+Acceptance of more generalized forms of input allows for the efficient automation of automatic differentiation for functions derived in varied computational environments.
+This is particularly useful for large functions of tens or thousands of variables, for example, as provided by output in text form from documents or as output from libraries written in other languages with incompatible data types.

 # Statement of need